 Many businesses have made investments to enhance their headphones in order to meet the unique requirements of a DJ.
-DJ headphones perform and produce sound very different than regular headphones, which makes a significant difference in the listening experience.
+DJ headphones perform and produce sound very differently than regular headphones, which makes a significant difference in the listening experience.

 First of all, DJ headphones generate music of a far higher caliber than normal headphones.
 DJ headphones provide music that is louder and clearer.
 This is due to the fact that a DJ needs effective noise isolation in order to distinguish the beat of one track from the beat of the music that is currently playing.

 To have a smoother mix, they must hear their signals and keep an eye on the beats.
 To give the DJ clarity when listening to his songs, DJ headphones also flatten the frequency response or lessen music distortion.